Healthy food and eating

 Healthy Food and drink at St. Joseph's School

-We have been learning about different food groups and the nutritional value in different types of food.
-We have learned about 'a balanced diet' and looked at the 'New Eatwell Guide'.
-We have been surprised at how much sugar some food and drinks contain.
+We learn about different food groups and the nutritional value in different types of food.
+We learn about 'a balanced diet' and look at the 'New Eatwell Guide'.
+We were surprised at how much sugar some food and drinks contain.
 We are going to work hard to improve our diet by including a variety of foods.
 This will help us keep healthy.

 Some children like to bring a packed lunch to school.
 This must include a piece of fruit or some vegetables.
 Families are encouraged to provide a balanced meal.
 Sweets and chocolate bars are not allowed.

-St. Joseph's children are enjoying their healthy snacks at break.
-We have seen some amazing varieties of fruit and vegetables including sliced cucumber and carrot sticks, mini tomatoes, chopped fruit, kiwi etc. All snacks brought into school are to be fresh or dried fruit and vegetables.
-Toast, chopped fruit and crumpets are able to be purchased from our school cook.
+St. Joseph's children enjoy their healthy snacks at break.
+We see some amazing varieties of fruit and vegetables including sliced cucumber and carrot sticks, mini tomatoes, chopped fruit, kiwi etc. All snacks brought into school are to be fresh or dried fruit and vegetables.

 School Food Plan